qdrvm/kagome/docs/start-validator.md

 Result field from response json is a session key.
 You can assign this key to your validator account using Polkadot JS.
 Use this guide if you are unfamiliar with the process: [link](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#bond-dot)

+## Helpful tips

+You can customize your node's configuration by tuning the following parameters:
+* `--in-peers` and `--out-peers` to set the number of incoming and outgoing peers.
+The more peers you have, the more data you will receive and send, which could lead to faster syncing and better network connectivity
+* `--pvf-max-workers` to set the number of workers for the Parachain Validation Function (PVF).
+Increasing the number of workers can improve the latency of parachain block validation under high load.
+By default parameter is set to number of CPU cores
+* `--state-pruning` and `--blocks-pruning` to enable state and block pruning.
+This can help reduce the size of the chain data on disk, however, it may slow down the node's performance.